CCMS-UCSD/MassIVEDocumentation/docs/ptm_analysis.md

 * [ModDecode workflow](workflows/moddecode.md): post-processing of modified PSMs for i) resolution of delta-masses into known UniMod modifications for PSMs with unexpected modifications, ii) site assignment at fixed false localization rate and iii) calculation of AlignGF p-values between differently-modified versions of the same peptide.
    * ModDecode primarily identifies modified **peptidoforms**: peptide sequences with site-resolved modifications whose masses were matched to known UniMod entries for putative resolution into (possibly combinations of) known modifications or amino acid polymorphisms.

 The following sections focus on different aspects of the analysis of modifications and modified peptides.
+All links below use two example jobs whose results will be reported soon: a [Maestro job](https://proteomics2.ucsd.edu/ProteoSAFe/status.jsp?task=de809a3717cc4d96a3a5257e290351d5) co-analyzing colon samples from the draft proteomes and a colon cancer dataset and the corresponding [ModDecode](https://proteomics2.ucsd.edu/ProteoSAFe/status.jsp?task=790e82c2ef1541748521db1e94b24fe0) job with resolved modifications and peptidoforms.

-### Analyzing modifications
+### Analyzing known modifications

+1. Start

+### Analyzing peptidoforms

+### Analyzing hypermodified regions

-### Analyzing variants
+### Analyzing putative novel modifications